antkudruk/uniformfactory/examples/listing-1-2-interface-inherited/README.md

 public @interface Marker { }
 ```

+### Client Example Implementation

-* Add `Origin` interface to the interfaces list of each origin class.
+To enhance ByteBuddy with a wrapper, you should add `Origin` interface to the
+interfaces list of each origin class.

 ```
 @Marker
 public class OriginImpl implements Origin {
 }
 ```

 After that, the `OriginImpl` class is going to have an implementation for
 `getWrapper()` method that returns the appropriate wrapper.